katiemorri/hdr-fix-align/README.txt

    *  Python3
    * MYSQL database
    * Storage space for results data
+   * CSS for browser styling
+   * Biopython; PairwiseAligner

 * DETAILED USAGE *

-1. If you have not already, configure your MYSQL credentials within export.cgi; then, create a table in your MYSQL database to hold results variables like so:
+1. If you have not already, download MYSQL & configure your MYSQL credentials within export.cgi; then, create a table in your MYSQL database to hold results variables like so:

 CREATE TABLE Alignment_Results (
     id INT AUTO_INCREMENT PRIMARY KEY,